Bor, Serbia

 Bor (Бор; Bor) is a city and the administrative center of the Bor District in eastern Serbia.
-According to the 2011 census, the city administrative area has a population of 48,615 inhabitants.
+According to the 2022 census, the city administrative area has a population of 40,845 inhabitants.

-It has one of the largest copper mines in Europe – RTB Bor.
+Bor has one of the largest copper mines in Europe.
 It has been a mining center since 1904, when a French company began operations there.
-With 760 residential buildings it presents the most urban area due to number of citizens in country, and one of top-five cities in Serbia by number of buildings.
+With 760 residential buildings, it presents the highest ration of urban area to number of citizens in the country, and is one of top-five cities in Serbia by number of buildings.